agude/agude.github.io/_drafts/2022-11-10-switrs_pedestrian_incidents_by_date.md

 when instead of decreasing like bicycle collisions they **increased strongly**.
-Like both bicycles and motorcycle crashes, pedestrian incidents are strongly seasonal but they decrease in the summer (when there is a lot of light for cars to see them) and **increase in the winter** when it gets dark early and cars can't see them.
-And of course there is a massive decrease when COVID restrictions kept most people home starting in March 2020.
+Like both bicycles and motorcycle crashes, pedestrian incidents are strongly seasonal but they decrease in the summer (when there is a lot of light for drivers to see pedestrians) and **increase in the winter** when it gets dark early and drivers can't see them.
+Of course there is also a massive decrease when COVID restrictions kept most people home starting in March 2020.

 ## Day-by-day

-[Cars are involved in crashes][car_dbd] on days when drivers have to commute to work _and_ on holidays when people travel.
+[Cars are involved in crashes][car_dbd] on days when drivers have to commute to work _and_ on holidays where people travel.
 The worst day is Halloween when people work and then go out and have fun after.
-I wondered when looking at the car data if the large increase in Halloween was due to a large increase in pedestrian collisions; the answer is no:
+I wondered when looking at the car data if the large increase on Halloween was due to a large increase in pedestrian collisions; the answer is no:

 [car_dbd]: {% post_url 2016-12-02-switrs_crashes_by_date %}#day-by-day